| | | | |

 What Do The Veins Of A Leaf Do?

 You will notice how the cut leaves take up water from where they would have been attached to the stem.
 This is because the water moves through the branching leaf veins.
-Putting colored dye in the water in the vase allows us to observe this movement of water.
+Putting colored dye in the water in the vase allows us to observe this water movement.

 You will notice that the veins in leaves have a branching pattern.
 Are the leaf vein patterns of different leaves the same or different?

-Leaf veins are made up of two types of vessels (continuous long thin tubes).
-Xylem vessel, which transports water from the roots of the plant to the leaves via capillary action.
-Phloem, which takes the food made in the leaves via photosynthesis, to the rest of the plant.
+Leaf veins comprise two types of vessels (continuous, long, thin tubes).
+The xylem vessel transports water from the plant’s roots to the leaves via capillary action.
+The phloem takes the food made in the leaves via photosynthesis to the rest of the plant.

 What Is Capillary Action?